-Sometimes, just to calm yourself down or to reassure you, you may hear that what you’re experiencing is the “baby blues.”
+Sometimes, to calm yourself down or to reassure yourself, you may hear that what you’re experiencing is the “baby blues.”
 This refers to the dip of estrogen and progesterone you go through after giving birth.
 Once you’ve given birth, your hormones are, quite frankly, out of whack and cause you to feel moody, overwhelmed and upset.
 However, this state should not last more than two weeks, and the symptoms are much less severe than PPD.

 However, it very well could be baby blues.
 Around 80% of postpartum mothers are affected by the baby blues, but only 15% develop PPD.